 There’s so much to love about fall in Ohio!
-With all of the pumpkin patches, apple orchards, back to school events, football, farm fun, festivals and fun events, its easy to stay busy.
-But don’t forget to stop and smell the autumn air and take in the beautiful fall color and leaves!
+With all of the pumpkin patches, apple orchards, back to school/sports events, and fall fun, it’s easy to stay busy.
+But don’t forget to stop and smell the autumn air and take in the beautiful fall color as the leaves change in Ohio!

 Whether you choose to walk or drive, there are plenty of places to view the beautiful fall leaves in Central Ohio.
 We aren’t experts, so please let us know of your favorite destinations for fall beauty.

 As always, plan to complete your walk during daylight hours, walk with a buddy when possible, tell someone where you’ll be, and carry a charged cell phone and/or whistle or other noise-making device if you are by yourself (both for personal safety, and in case of injury or being lost).

 Best Fall Foliage Nature Walks in Ohio